Check Out These Stories About Our Ministry During the COVID-19 Outbreak in New York City During the Spring of 2020

 - The Dominican friars have been in New York City officially since June 22, 1867.
 We have been serving the sick in our hospital apostolate for almost a century.
 You bet we are #NewYorkTough!
 As seen here at Rockerfeller Center’s tribute.

-- Children’s prayers and support have mighty power before the thrown of God and they warmed the heart and strengthened the soul as seen here at New York Presbyterian Hospital/Weill Cornell Medical Center.
+- Children’s prayers and support have mighty power before the throne of God and they warmed the heart and strengthened the soul as seen here at New York Presbyterian Hospital/Weill Cornell Medical Center.